 Red Lodge Clay Center – Short-Term Resident 2022

 Alisa (AL) Holen is an artist and educator who received an MA and an MFA in Ceramics from the University of Iowa in Iowa City.
-She has since taught ceramics and sculpture at numerous institutions including University of Iowa, University of Nebraska, Omaha, Augustana College, University of Wisconsin, La Crosse and Mississippi University for Women in Columbus, MS. She is currently a tenure track assistant professor of art at the University of Southern Indiana in Evansville, IN.
+She has since taught ceramics and sculpture at numerous institutions including University of Iowa, University of Nebraska, Omaha, Augustana College, University of Wisconsin, La Crosse and Mississippi University for Women in Columbus, MS. She is currently an Associate Professor of Art at the University of Southern Indiana in Evansville, IN.

 Her ceramic work focuses on formal and metaphorical relationships, forms that nest into one another, forms that are pierced, pushed, elevated, and encompassed by each other.
 While nearly all of the work is functional, it maintains a sculptural presence.
 When someone uses the work, the relationship metaphor is fully realized.